Pulpotomy (Partial Pulp Therapy) for Children in Ottawa

 On treatment day, we begin by administering your chosen sedation option.
 Once your child is comfortable and relaxed (or peacefully asleep with general anesthesia), we ensure complete numbness of the treatment area.
 Throughout the procedure, our team continuously monitors your child for safety.

-We place a rubber dam (a thin rubber sheet) around the tooth to isolate it from saliva, keep it dry, and protect your child from the materials we use.
-First, we remove all the decayed tooth structure and clean out the cavity completely.
-This exposes the pulp chamber in the crown.
-We then carefully remove all the inflamed, infected pulp tissue from the crown portion of the tooth.
+We place a rubber dam around the tooth to isolate it from saliva, keep it dry, and protect your child from materials we use.
+We remove all decayed tooth structure, clean out the cavity completely, and carefully remove all inflamed, infected pulp tissue from the crown portion of the tooth.

-Next, we irrigate the chamber with antibacterial solution and check the pulp tissue at the root canal openings—healthy root pulp should have controlled bleeding that stops within a few minutes.
-Assuming the root pulp is healthy, we place a medicinal dressing over it using materials such as Ferric Sulfate, Formocresol (used less now), Mineral Trioxide Aggregate (MTA), or Biodentine.
-Each has specific properties:
+We irrigate the chamber with antibacterial solution and assess the root pulp.
+Assuming root pulp is healthy, we place a medicinal dressing using biocompatible materials like Ferric Sulfate, Mineral Trioxide Aggregate (MTA), or Biodentine.
+These materials control bleeding, fight bacteria, and promote healing while protecting the root pulp from further infection.

 Healing After Pulpotomy